Congregation Kol Shalom Board

 Director: Ed Arndt (2019-2022)

-Ed and his wife, Carrie, are making a gradual transition to full-time residency on the island.
-They spent the last 20 years inthe San Francisco Bay Area, where they raised their two sons and participated actively in the life of the local Jewish community.
-As a member of Congregation Beth Emek, a URJ congregation, Ed served in several Board positions, including Vice President of Youth Education & Programs, and Social Action Chair.
-He was also a member of the Finance and Building Committees.
-He is honored to serve as a member of Kol Shalom’s Board of Directors.
-Prior to his retirement in 2015, Ed was director of mental health services for the Tri-Valley SELPA, a consortium of school districts in San Francisco’s East Bay.
-Over his career as a licensed psychologist, he worked as a clinician, supervisor and academic in medical, mental health and school settings.
-Since retiring, Ed and his wife have been exploring the waters of the Pacific Northwest aboard their boat, Pretty Grand, as well as spending time with their grandchildren.
+Ed is currently serving his second term on the Kol Shalom Board of Directors.
+He co-chairs Facilities, and is actively involved as a member of the Finance, Social Action/ Social Justice, and Membership Committees.
+Prior to moving to Bainbridge Island in 2015, Ed and his wife, Carrie, spent the previous 20 years in the San Francisco Bay Area, where they raised their two sons and participated actively in the life of the local Jewish community.
+As a member of Congregation Beth Emek in Pleasanton, California, he served as Vice President, Youth Education and Programs, Social Action Chair and Finance/Building Committee member.
+Professionally, Ed is a licensed psychologist, and prior to retirement, was Director of Mental Health Services for a consortium of school districts in San Francisco’s East Bay.
+Over the course of his career, Ed worked as a clinician, supervisor and academic in medical, mental health and school settings.
+Since retiring, Ed and his wife have been actively exploring the waters of the Pacific Northwest aboard their boat, Navigator, as well as spending time with their grandchildren.